 PMST is regularly updated.
 This may cause temporary disruptions to functionality.

 If you are experience loading issues in the tool, please:

 - clear your cache.
 To do this, go into your browser’s settings or history and select 'clear cache'.

 If this does not resolve your issue, please contact us.

 Get in touch

-If you need help or want to report an issue with using the tool, email our Geospatial Helpdesk on email@example.com.
+If you need help or need to report an issue, email Geospatial Helpdesk.